devdotkuru/HaloWarsModding.github.io/_tools/tools_06_cadenza.md

 {: .no_toc }

 {: .new }
-Cadenza is new!
+Cadenza is new and still evolving.
-Any feedback or bug reports are appreciated.
+Have feedback or ideas?
+Join the Halo Wars Hub Discord and let us know.
+Found a bug or issue?
+Please report it on the [Cadenza GitHub issue tracker](https://github.com/HaloWarsModding/Cadenza/issues).

 [Download Cadenza](https://github.com/HaloWarsModding/Cadenza/releases/download/0.0.1/Cadenza_win-x64_v0.0.1.zip){: .btn .btn-purple }